 David Lawrence Jr.

 David Lawrence Jr. retired in 1999 as publisher of The Miami Herald to work in the area of early childhood development and readiness.
-He is president of The Early Childhood Initiative Foundation and “Education and Community Leadership Scholar” at the University of Miami’s School of Education and Human Development.
+He is president of The Early Childhood Initiative Foundation.
 He leads The Children’s Movement of Florida, aimed at making children the state’s top priority for investment and decision-making.
 He is a member of the Governor’s Children’s Cabinet and twice chaired the Florida Partnership for School Readiness.
 In 2002 and 2008 he led successful campaigns for The Children’s Trust, a dedicated source of early intervention and prevention funding for children in Miami-Dade.
 He is the “founding chair.”
 He is a board member of the Foundation for Child Development in New York.
 In 2002-3 he chaired the Governor’s Blue Ribbon Panel on Child Protection, and in 2011 he chaired a similar panel for the Secretary of the Department of Children and Families.
 In 2002, he was a key figure in passing a statewide constitutional amendment to provide pre-K for all 4 year olds.
 He is a board member and former chair of the Early Learning Coalition of Miami-Dade and Monroe.
 The David Lawrence Jr. K-8 Public School opened in 2006.
 An endowed chair in early childhood studies is established in his name at the University of Florida College of Education.

 Before coming to Miami in 1989, he was publisher and executive editor of the Detroit Free Press.
 Previously he was editor of the Charlotte Observer, and earlier in reporting and editing positions at four newspapers.
 (During his tenure as Miami Herald publisher, the paper won five Pulitzer Prizes.)